nickjackolaisen/BusinessInitiaitive/directory/states/california/madera.md

 <h3>2.
 Appoint a Registered Agent</h3>
 <p>A registered agent is required for your LLC.
 This can be an individual or a business entity authorized to do business in California.</p>

+<p>In most places you can act as your company's registered agent, just know your information will be public record.<p>

 <h3>3.
 File the Certificate of Formation</h3>
 <p>Submit the Certificate of Formation to the California Secretary of State.
-This can be done online or by mail.</p>
+This can be done either online or by mail.</p>

 <h3>4.
 Create an Operating Agreement</h3>
-<p>Although not required by California law, having an operating agreement is recommended to outline the management structure and operating procedures of your LLC.</p>
+<p>Although not required by every state, operating agreements are recommended in California to outline the management structure and operating procedures of your LLC.</p>

 <h3>5.
 Obtain an EIN</h3>
 <p>Apply for an Employer Identification Number (EIN) from the IRS.
 This is necessary for tax purposes and to open a business bank account.</p>

+<p>Without an EIN there is no corporate veil protecting your personal assets.</p>

 <h3>6.
 Comply with Local Regulations</h3>
-<p>Check with Madera County for any local permits or licenses that may be required for your business.</p>
+<p>Check with Madera County Clerk's Office for any local permits or licenses that may be required for your business.</p>

 <h3>7.
 File Annual Reports</h3>
 <p>California requires LLCs to file an annual report.
 Ensure you comply with this requirement to maintain good standing.</p>

-<p>For more detailed information, you can visit the <a href="https://www.sos.california.gov/">Secretary of State's website</a>.</p>
+<p>For more detailed information, you can visit the <a href="https://www.sos.ca.gov/business-programs">Secretary of State's website</a>.</p>

 <h3>Explore Pricing Options</h3>
-<p>For detailed pricing information on forming an LLC in California, visit the <a href="{ '/new-pricing/' | relative_url }">Pricing Page</a>.</p>
+<p>For detailed pricing information on forming an LLC in California, visit our <a href="{ '/services/' | relative_url }">Services Page</a>.</p>